PrabinaMeher/OptimGS/README.md

 |0.155517104602023|0.323286159126824|0.16934148051842|0.193710994464954|-0.0720555310125469|0.14896144596482|0.153773079511267|0.229123635003441|0.178819259283488|0.233002937282297|0.00172909577667508|0.101952839460856|0.041024454361542|0.0680755791309632|0.15786065607628|-0.013892675331955|0.213131763566052|0.0661759693730492|0.251600194070809|0.16788815599906|0.0903316115560668|0.031849361147589|

 ### Step II
-In the second step for a given model, predicted values across the 21 chromosomes were combined into a single column for each iteration.
+In Step II for a given model, predicted values across the 21 chromosomes were combined into a single column for each iteration.
 For each model, a single file was generated containing 20 columns, where each column corresponds to one iteration (Iteration 1 to Iteration 20).
 Thus, a total of 14 files were generated in this step, one for each prediction model.

 |iteration_1|iteration_2|iteration_3|iteration_4|iteration_5|iteration_6|iteration_7|iteration_8|iteration_9|iteration_10|iteration_11|iteration_12|iteration_13|iteration_14|iteration_15|iteration_16|iteration_17|iteration_18|iteration_19|iteration_20|
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|